• Menu

 Ade Russell

-Dating from the 1st century AD, the Bocca della Verità is a large marble disc: 1.75 meter in diameter and weighing around 1300 kilos.
-The sculpture depicts a bearded male face whose eyes, mouth and nose are carved into the stone.
+Dating back to the 1st century AD, the Bocca della Verità (Mouth of Truth) is a large marble disc, 1.75 meters in diameter and weighing approximately 1,300 kilograms.
+It depicts a bearded male face with holes for the eyes, mouth, and nose.

 💡 Practical information 💡